y9c/variant/README.md

 - `-o/--output` to specify the output file, leave empty for stdout.
 - `-r/--reference` to specify reference name, can be human / mouse / dog / cat / chicken ...
-- `--rna` to run in RNA mode
+- `-t/--type [DNA|RNA]` to run in DNA or RNA mode.
+If RNA is specified, the ref base will be complemented.
-- `--all` output all effects of the variant.
+- `--all-effects` output all effects of the variant.

 > demo: